LK4D4/lk4d4.darth.io/content/posts/timers.md

 }
 ```
 There are two variables which I think deserve explanation: `rescheduling` and
 `sleeping`.
-They both indicate that goroutine was put to sleep, but different
+They both indicate that the goroutine was put to sleep, but different
 synchronization mechanisms are used, let's discuss them.

-- `sleeping` is set when all "current" timers are processed, but there is more
+- `sleeping` is set when all "current" timers are processed, but there are more
 which we need to spawn in future.
 It uses OS-based synchronization, so it calls
-some OS syscalls to put to sleep and wake up goroutine and syscalls means it spawns
+some OS syscalls to put to sleep and wake up the goroutine and syscalls means it spawns
 OS threads for this.
 It uses [note](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/runtime2.go#L131)
 structure and next functions for synchronization: